Telepact/telepact/SPECIFICATION.md

   },

   "union.Value": {
-    "doc": "A literal number or name of a variable pointing to saved value.", "format": {
+    "doc": "A literal number or name of a variable stored in memory.", "format": {
       "num": "number",
       "var": "string"